To make sure we keep our communities and directory inline with our vision, mission & values we have an application process in place.

-There are no refunds available for conference tickets, however, you can gift someone your ticket up to 14 days before conference & event dates, just let us know and we can change the name.
+There are no refunds available for conference tickets, or retreat spots.
+However, you can gift someone your ticket up to 14 days before conference & event dates, just let us know and we can change the name.

-CWIBL is not responsible for any natural disasters or causes that may result in cancelling the conference.
+CWIBL is not responsible for any natural disasters or causes that may result in cancelling our conference or our retreats.
 Including Pandemics or COVID.

 We will do our best to change the dates of the events if such thing happens.

-*COVID PLAN 2022 – We will either move to the next year if we’re all in lockdown, or if just a state is in lockdown and SJ can still get there, we will move your ticket to a virtual one and refund the difference.
+*COVID EVENT PLAN 2022 – We will either move to the next our retreats or conference to the following year if we’re all in lockdown.
+For conference only, if just a state is in lockdown and SJ can still get there, we will move your ticket to a virtual one and refund the difference.

 You take your own rick by completing any of the activities involved in the conference and CWIBL is not responsible for any injuries, serious injuries or death.